-Tulsi is a beloved herb of South Asia, celebrated by Ayurvedic healers for over 5,000 years for its all-encompassing, everyday health-promoting properties* and revered by Hindus as a sacred symbol of divinity.
-With nicknames such as “holy basil,” “The Incomparable One,” and “The Queen of Herbs,” tulsi has earned international acclaim in recent years as a support for the body’s healthy response to stress*—a well-needed herbal ally in our modern age.
+Tulsi is a beloved herb of South Asia, celebrated by Ayurvedic healers for over 5,000 years for its all-encompassing, everyday health-promoting properties and is revered by Hindus as a sacred symbol of divinity.
+With nicknames such as “holy basil,” “The Incomparable One,” and “The Queen of Herbs,” tulsi has earned international acclaim in recent years as a support for the body’s healthy response to occasional stress — a well-needed herbal ally in our modern age.*

 Tulsi and its Sacred Uses

 Tulsi (Ocimum tenuiflorum), hails from the mint family and is a native of the high-altitude foothills of the Himalayas.
-We source ours from organic farms in Northwestern India, where it grows up to 18 inches high and is blended with Fair Trade Certified™ ginger for our formula.
+We source ours from organic farms in Northwestern India, where it grows up to 18 inches high and is blended with warming ginger for our formula.
 This highly revered plant shares its name with the Hindu goddess Tulsi (or Tulasi), a devotee of Lord Vishnu and a household deity from ancient Vedic scriptures.
-To solicit her protection, many households in India plant tulsi around their homes in earthen planters, and all parts of the plant are considered holy.
+To solicit her protection, many households in India plant tulsi around their homes in earthen planters.
 In some manifestations, Tulsi is depicted as Vishnu’s wife, Lakshmi, and is celebrated on Tulsi Vivah, a day that celebrates her marriage to Vishnu, which heralds the beginning of wedding season in India and the end of seasonal monsoons.
 Indian customs around tulsi include putting a sprig of the plant near the head of the dying, offering a sprig to help relieve someone of their worries, daily prayers over the plant by women, garlands made of 10,000 tulsi leaves to honor Vishnu, smudging with tulsi to purify a room, and wearing tulsi stem malas during pilgrimages.
 Tulsi—both the plant and the goddess—have thus become nurturing symbols of the Divine Mother, longevity, and compassion.

 Tulsi’s customary uses are undoubtedly linked to its healing benefits, said to influence nearly every system of the body.
-While Ayurvedic healers rely on the plant for a variety of uses, tulsi’s adaptogenic properties make this herb especially helpful in adapting the body to stress.* In health surveys, Americans consistently cite stress as one of their top health concerns, with over half of all adults in the U.S. reporting that they experience high stress on a daily basis.
+While Ayurvedic healers rely on the plant for a variety of uses, tulsi’s nervine properties make this herb especially helpful in easing the body’s response to occasional stress.* In health surveys, Americans consistently cite stress as one of their top health concerns, with over half of all adults in the U.S. reporting that they experience high stress on a daily basis.
 Such stress can contribute to changes in mood and related symptoms.
-Adaptogens like tulsi act as a tonic on the body to restore its homeostatic balance—or physiological equilibrium—especially when under high stress levels.
-It is therefore unsurprising that traditional healers address so many conditions with tulsi: it seems to be divine both in lore and in practice, which early botanists must have recognized when they originally named the plant Ocimum sanctum.
+Aromatic nervines like tulsi act as a tonic on the body to restore its homeostatic balance—or physiological equilibrium—especially during peak moments of occasional stress.
+It is therefore unsurprising that traditional healers address so many conditions with tulsi.
+It seems to be divine both in lore and in practice, which early botanists must have recognized when they originally named the plant Ocimum sanctum.